-If you look at a classic SaaS model, the whole customer journey or customer's life cycle has been mapped and thought out well.
-It only goes to say that the relationship and the customer experience with the brand, product, and team is a crucial part of a successful journey and as it is a continuous journey, this benchmark has to be maintained and kept throughout the entire life-cycle.
-Hence, to preserve this benchmark, that historically used to decline after a successful sale, the benchmark has to be set early-on and preferably when the customer starts engaging with our platform.
+If you look at a classic SaaS model, the customer journey or customer’s life cycle has been mapped and thought out well.
+It only says that the relationship and the customer experience with the brand, product, and team play a crucial part in a successful journey.
+As it is a continuous journey, this benchmark must be maintained and kept throughout the entire life-cycle.
+Hence, to preserve this benchmark, which historically used to decline after a successful sale, the benchmark has to be set early-on and preferably when the customer starts engaging with our platform.

 This benchmark has to be kept at the same level after the sale, or in other words, the CS should be positioned both as a pre-sale and a post-sale function.

 In any kind of relationship, communication, trust, and commitment matters.
 Understanding what the customers want and the success they’re looking to achieve is the very first thing an organization needs to know and take into account.